Yuan-998/yuan-998.github.io/_posts/2023-1-24-ZooKeeper.md

 > **getChildren(path, watch)**: Return all names of child znodes
 > **sync(path)**：Wait until all operations that updates the data arrive. `Sync` causes a server to apply all peding write requests before processing the read without the overhead of a full write.
 This primitive is similar in idea to the `flush` primitive of ISIS.

+There are *synchronous* and *asynchronous* versions of the API calls above.

+An application calls the synchronous API when it needs to execute a single ZooKeeper operation and it has no concurrent tasks to execute.

+An application calls the asynchronous API when it has multiple outstanding ZooKeeper operations and other tasks to be executed in parallel.

+#### No open() or close()
+There are no handles to access *znodes*.
+Each request has to include the full path of the *znode* being operated on.

 ### watch
 *Watch* is to monitor this znode. *Watch* is to allow clients to receive timely notifications of changes without requiring polling.
 When a client issues a read operation with a watch flag set, the operation completes as normal except that the server promises to notify the client when the information returned has changed. *Watches* are **one-time trigger associated with a session**; they are unregistered once triggered or the session closed. *Watches* indicate that a change has happended, but **do not provide the change**.